Pearl Harbor National Memorial Junior Ranger Pledge:

-If you are coming to WWII Valor in the Pacific National Monument with your kids, they might enjoy taking part in our Junior Ranger program at the Pearl Harbor Visitor Center!
+If you are coming to the Pearl Harbor National Memorial with your kids, they might enjoy taking part in our Junior Ranger program at the visitor center!

 Once they've completed their booklet, all they'll need to do is find a National Park Service ranger to "swear" them in as Jr. Rangers!
 Each booklet comes with a Jr. Ranger badge, to be pinned upon completion of their booklet.